GingerGigiCat/highway-followspot/JOURNAL.md

 I have an excel spreadsheet of my BoM, but i'm too tired right now to add it to my repo as a csv and in my readme as a table so goodnight!

 I am debating with myself whether or not this is a 6 or 10 point project, i guess i'll ask in one of the highway channels

+# Friday 25 July - 2 hours

+I did code, assigning pins to the right ones for the xiao, and i changed the pin input types from pulldown to pullup and it fixed so much quirkyness!
+Before i did that, touching some pins on the arduino with a finger made the servo freak out and the buttons were weird, now it's fine!!
+I also added the thermocouple library, but code is not yet finished. (see https://github.com/Zanduino/MAX31855/blob/master/examples/Demo/Demo.ino)

+i also exported everything as step files, finalised the BoM, figured out i'm going to split the cost of filament with a friend so i can get 1kg for £8.75, and made production files.

+oh and i added to the readme, asked acon if it's a 6 or 10 point project (they said 6 but maybe with extra points), and did some other things to get it good too.